Play

 DIY Car Trash Can

-Potentially the most life changing thing you can do for your car is to add a garbage can that is big enough, and easy for everyone to use.
+Potentially the most life-changing thing you can do for your car is to add a garbage can that is big enough, and easy for everyone to use.
 Sure, there are plenty you can buy, but this one made the most sense to me.
-All you need is a 10” embroidery hoop and whatever size garbage bag you prefer.
+All you need is a 10-inch embroidery hoop and whatever size garbage bag you prefer.
 And it makes for easy storage after the road trip.

 A (Free) Solution to “Are We There Yet”?

 This is more of a hack for keeping parents stress-free.
-To avoid the inevitable “Are we there yet?” being asked one million times, tape a piece of masking tape to the inside roof of your car, and use a sticker or toy car as a distance marker to show how much further you have to go until you reach your destination.
+To avoid getting asked the inevitable “Are we there yet?” question 1 million times, tape a piece of masking tape to the inside roof of your car, and use a sticker or toy car as a distance marker to show how much farther you have to go until you reach your destination.
 When (if) they ask, all you have to do is point.

 A DIY Tissue Holder

-This coffee cup tissue holder is genius, and looks pretty easy to replicate.
-Sure, you could go with a small travel size tissue bag, but those things are tiny and really difficult to get tissues out of.
+This coffee cup tissue holder is ingenious, and looks pretty easy to replicate.
+Sure, you could go with a small travel-size tissue bag, but those things are tiny and really difficult to get tissues out of.
 I love that this DIY tissue holder fits in a cup holder and is super easy for your kiddo to find, and can be made from a recycled to-go coffee cup.